 There are many definitions of “survivalist” (or “prepper”) on the internet, but essentially it is someone who makes preparations so that any emergency such as a hurricane, economic collapse, nuclear war, etc. will have a minimal impact on his or her lifestyle.
 There are many types of survivalists who focus on different types of preps depending on their situation and what they expect to happen.
 Here are the most common scenarios that concern survivalists:

-- Aliens and AI.
-The possibility of an invasion by extra terrestrials or the rise of artificial intelligence doesn’t really concern me personally.
-However, there is a growing movement of people who worry about these things and prepare accordingly.
+- Aliens.
+The possibility of an invasion by extra terrestrials doesn’t really concern me.
+However, there is a growing movement of people who are worried about it and preparing accordingly.
 This could mean having a homestead in the country where they can be isolated and self sufficient until the crisis passes.

 - Biochemical.
 The concern here is with fatal diseases and chemicals such as anthrax, cholera, HIV, SARS, swine flu, etc. An outbreak of one of these could happen by accident or on purpose by a group of terrorists.
 This means purchasing respirators, gloves, sanitizers, plastic sheeting and other related items and learning about sanitation and hygiene.